JayWood/the-seo-framework/readme.txt

 * **Changed:**
 	/
 	* TODO New Logo!
+	* TODO New Banner, now this one can be shared peacefully through Facebook (which crops and centers the image).
 	* TODO(categories) To eliminate confusion, when your pages aren't globally indexed because of WordPress visibility settings, the color of the SEO Bar section is red now instead of blue.
 	* TODO Description "good" length range has been extended to 142 minimum instead of 150, to eliminate over-optimization.
 	* LD+Json markup now uses double quotes instead of single.